MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/Console-output-ASCII-icons.md

 You can configure the proxy to use ASCII icons instead of text labels in the console output.

-The proxy uses the following icons:
+Dev Proxy uses the following icons:

 | Icon | Description |
 | ----- | ------------ |